Know How Notes: All About Garage Safety

 Face and Eye Protection

 Mom always told us that BB guns will put your eye out, but flying shrapnel from grinders and sanders are more likely to make that happen.
 Face shields and safety glasses are a must anytime you are working with high-speed cutters and sanders.
 Just Google “cut-off wheel accident” and you will likely run out and buy a face shield with a polycarbonate lens.
+They also keep nasty fluids out of your eyes when using spray cleaners or other liquids under pressure.
 Keep them on hand and use them.
 Nobody likes a face full of stitches and while the pirate life may sound good, lack of depth perception makes actual normal life more difficult.

 Protecting your ear is easy.
 You just need a good set of ear muffs.
 You can use the foam type ear plugs, but they get nasty after just a few uses, which means buying them over and over again.
 Ear muffs, on the other hand hang on the wall until you need them, they basically last forever if they do not get physical damage.
 You need something in the neighborhood of 36 decibels reduction or better to be safe.
 For the big spenders, you can buy electronic ear muffs that allow you to hear like normal until loud sounds occur, and they shut off instantly.
 These are commonly used for hunting and shooting ranges, but they work just fine in the shop too.